 This was an announcement that all who were present at the cross needed to hear.
-Therefore Christ calls for a drink to moisten His parched throat, and to fulfill what He had told His disciples - that He would not drink again from the fruit of the vine until all things were accomplished.
+Therefore, Christ calls for a drink to moisten His parched throat, and to fulfill what He had told His disciples - that He would not drink again from the fruit of the vine until all things were accomplished - Matthew records Him saying that He would not drink until He comes into His kingdom, which He does on the cross.

 And as is recorded in the Gospels of Matthew and Mark, He let out a loud cry, and He died.
 The loud cry that He gave is this triumphant declaration, "It is finished!"

+The Lord taught us to pray in the second petition of the Lord's Prayer, "Thy kingdom come."
 When we think of Jesus "coming into His kingdom," we are to have in mind His Passion, death, and resurrection.
 Certainly we long for His return and ushering in a new reality to the kingdom of God.
 But, for us, our eyes are to be fixed on the cross of Jesus and His empty grave.